-Also, ff your employees feel that they are trusted, and that they can trust you, they are more satisfied so are less likely to leave your team, or company; which saves you money and increases your teams effectiveness and cohesiveness!
+Also, if your employees feel that they are trusted and that they can trust you, they are more satisfied so are less likely to leave your team, or company; which saves you money and increases your team's effectiveness and cohesiveness!

 There are specific things that can be used to build trust within teams; for instance giving feedback, being personal, rewarding good work and understanding each other’s work styles and personalities; to read more on this have a look here.

 These activities are good to do on the first day of a new team working together, in a conference room, and should engage the rest of the group or entire team.

 What others things can I do to increase team trust and cohesiveness?

 There are things other than team building activities that can be used to increase team effectiveness.

 One of the most crucial things that can be done in any team to, not only increase trust and cohesiveness but also effectiveness, is to understand each team members personality and work style.